 A Historic Turning Point

-The fall of the Berlin Wall on November 9, 1989, marked a momentous occasion in modern history.
-It was a result of mounting political pressure and the desire for freedom by the people living in East Germany.
+The demolition of the Berlin Wall on November 9, 1989, is apt to be regarded as one of the most important events of the most recent past.
+It was as a result of increased political pressure as well as the freedom that the people living in East Germany wanted.

 1. The Wall was Taken Down